LILITH, GENDER AND DEMONOLOGY by Stephanie Spoto – Limited Edition Hardcover (Signed and Inscribed)

 Description

 Printed full color cover, with head and tail bands and scarlet bookmark ribbon.
 Limited to 333 copies.
+This copy is signed and inscribed to the former owner.

 Book is in new unread condition.